ooni/netx/DESIGN.md

 we may want to force TLS to use a specific SNI.

-In this document we design a Go library that solves all the above problems by exposing the the API user simple replacements for standard Go interfaces, e.g. `http.RoundTripper`.
+In this document we design a Go library that solves all the above problems by exposing to the user an API with simple replacements for standard Go interfaces, e.g. `http.RoundTripper`.

 ## Rationale